National Agricultural Literacy Curriculum Matrix

 Interest Approach – Engagement

-- Show your students some stalks of wheat, wheat seeds, and flour.
-Ask if they can tell you what each item is.
-Once each item is identified, ask if they know how they are related.
-Explain that each item represents a step in the process of making flour.
+- Explain that each item represents a step in the process of making flour.
 Wheat grows in a field and produces tiny seeds.
 The seeds are then removed and ground into flour.

-- Ask your students to name some of the foods that can be made using flour. (bread, cake, cookies, brownies, etc.)
+- Ask the students to list some of the foods that can be made using flour. (bread, cake, cookies, brownies, pasta, crackers, etc.)

 Activity 1: Story of the Little Red Hen

-- Read The Little Red Hen to the students, using the actual book or the attached story.
+- Read The Little Red Hen to the students.

 - Use the book From Wheat to Bread by Kristin Thoennes Keller to describe and illustrate the steps taken to transform wheat into bread.

 - Use the video Harvesting Wheat to show a combine harvester in action.
-The combine performs two actions: cutting and threshing.
-Tell students that they will now get to thresh wheat with their hands.
+The combine performs three actions: cutting, threshing, and winnowing.

 - Give each student a wheat stalk.
 Help students identify the stalk and the head of the plant.
-Explain that inside the head of the wheat plant are wheat seeds.
+Explain that inside the head of the wheat plant are wheat seeds, just like the seeds they planted in Activity 2.

-- Ask students to predict how many seeds they think they will find in their head of wheat.
-Have them record their prediction.
+- Ask students to predict how many seeds are in their head of wheat and record their prediction.

 - Use the instructions provided in the How To Do It!
-Threshing or Removing the Seed handout or the Wheat Grinding Tutorial video to show your students how to thresh wheat by hand.
-Then help them complete the threshing process with their wheat stems.
-When they are done, they should each have a small pile of wheat seeds, a pile of chaff, and the remaining wheat stalk.
+Threshing or Removing the Seed handout or the Wheat Grinding Tutorial video to model for the students how to thresh wheat by hand.
+Then, help them complete the threshing process with their wheat stems.
+When they are finished, they should each have a small pile of wheat seeds, a pile of chaff, and the remaining wheat stalk.

 - Ask students to count the seeds they removed from their wheat stems.